 O. Guy Morley October 27, 2017 This is a work of fiction.
 Names, characters, businesses, places, events, and incidents are either the products of the author’s imagination or used in a fictitious manner.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.
 This is the transcript of an interview of … Continue reading Math Phobia … eh, Math Phobia

 Nobo Komagata March 25, 2018 (minor correction/revision on August 23, 2018) Goal I would like to live in a peaceful world.
 I guess (almost) everyone, including children, would like too.
 Unfortunately, we, adults, have failed to build such a world (need evidence?).
-No wonder, many children and young adults do not aspire to live … Continue reading My Not-So-Mainstream Position about (High School) Education
+No wonder, many children and young adults do not aspire to live in … Continue reading My Not-So-Mainstream Position about (High School) Education

 Nobo Komagata PA7H.org March 24, 2017 (slightly edited: May 19, 2019) »»» This essay is dedicated to some HMS teachers who do their best. ««« I am against a lot of things (of course, not everything) that are happening at the Hunter Middle School (HMS), a pseudonym for the middle school where my daughter goes. … Continue reading Why Don’t We Start from Students’ Problems?

 Nobo Komagata PA7H.org October 8, 2016 (First written: January 10, 2014) A lot of discussion on education focus on what and how to teach.
 To “sell” their teaching materials and methods, teachers often become salespeople.
 But unless the buyer is interested in their products, salespeople are simply ineffective.
 This seems exactly what is happening in … Continue reading Education as a “Buying” Process: Contrasting with the Conventional, “Selling” View of Education